Félix Dolci: 2019

 Dolci started 2019 off in February with the Canada Games in Red Deer, Alberta.
 Competing in the junior competition, he won gold in all-around, high bar, vault, and floor; silver on rings and as part of the Québec team; and finished in 8th on pommel horse.
 This achievement made him the most decorated athlete in the Canada winter games history for a single year.
 Dolci then went to University of Calgary International Cup (UCIC) in Calgary, Alberta in March.
 He placed 1st on pommel horse, rings, and parallel bars, and got 6th on high bar.
 In May, he went to the Canadian Championships in Ottawa, Ontario.
-There he received the gold medal in all events excluding vault and pommel horse where he placed 2nd and 4th, respectively.
+There he received the gold medal in all events excluding vault and pommel horse, where he placed 2nd and 4th, respectively.

-At the end of June Dolci went to Győr, Hungary to compete at the inaugural Junior World Championships.
+At the end of June, Dolci went to Győr, Hungary to compete at the inaugural Junior World Championships.
 Along with Ioannis Chronopoulos and Evgeny Siminiuc, Dolci helped Canada place fifth as a team with a combined total of 158.563.
-Additionally he placed fourth in the all-around behind Shinnosuke Oka, Ryosuke Doi, and Illia Kovtun.
-Dolci qualified for two event finals: floor exericse (in third) and rings (in second).
+Additionally, he placed fourth in the all-around behind Shinnosuke Oka, Ryosuke Doi, and Illia Kovtun.
+Dolci qualified for two event finals: floor exercise (in third) and rings (in second).
 Dolci finished second in the floor exercise final with a 14.000, only 0.166 behind Ryu Sung-hyun of South Korea.
-Later that day he competed in the rings final and earned a 13.600, winning the event by 0.1 ahead of silver medalist Diogo Soares of Brazil.
-In both of the finals that Dolci was part of, he had the highest execution scores out of all of the 8 gymnasts part of the final.
+Later that day, he competed in the rings final and earned a 13.600, winning the event by 0.1 ahead of silver medalist Diogo Soares of Brazil.
+In both of the finals that Dolci was part of, he had the highest execution scores out of all eight gymnasts.